Wilson Eduardo: Braga

 Eduardo ended his 11-year association with Sporting on 31 August 2015, moving to Paulo Fonseca's S.C.
 Braga.
 He made his debut 17 days later in a Europa League group match away to FC Slovan Liberec, replacing Crislan for the final 28 minutes of a 1–0 victory, and contributed two goals in ten games as they reached the quarter-finals as well as one in three in a victorious run in the Taça de Portugal.
 His only league goal of the season came on 10 January 2016 to open a 2–3 loss on his return to the Estádio José Alvalade.

 In 2018–19, Eduardo reached double figures for the first time in a league campaign, scoring 13 times while partnered with Dyego Sousa up front.
 On 6 October 2018, he was one of five people – including three non-playing members of staff – sent off in the closing stages of a 1–1 home draw against Rio Ave FC, being issued a straight red card after the final whistle and on his way to the changing room.

 Later career

 On 16 July 2020, Eduardo signed a two-year contract with Al Ain FC of the UAE Pro League.
 He scored on his league debut on 17 October, concluding a 2–0 home win over Khor Fakkan Club having earlier missed a penalty.

 Eduardo moved to Alanyaspor of the Turkish Süper Lig on 16 August 2021, on a two-year deal with the option of a third; he joined compatriots José Marafona and Daniel Candeias at the club.
 He scored four times in his first season, starting with a goal in a 6–0 rout of Hatayspor on 20 January 2022.

+On 22 June 2023, Eduardo signed for APOEL FC of the Cypriot First Division, under his former Braga manager Ricardo Sá Pinto.
+He won the league in his only season, then returned to Portugal with second-tier side F.C.
+Alverca.

+On 1 July 2025, Eduardo joined C.F.
+Os Belenenses of Liga 3 on a one-year contract.